-You’ve probably heard all about the cost of coffee when it comes to your bottom line: Hitting up coffee shops costs many of us $11 (or more!) per week.
+You’ve probably heard all about the cost of coffee when it comes to your bottom line: Hitting up coffee shops costs anywhere from $2 to over $4 a cup!
 That obviously adds up.
 Beyond that, though, there are a few other things we all need to consider when it comes to our daily coffee habit.
 Specifically, the impact your beans have on the environment, the conditions for the workers, how the coffee gets from field to cup, and so on.
 Our point: Whether you’re making it at home or paying a barista to do it, you should be looking for Fair Trade coffee.
 (Here at Williams Sonoma, we’re proud to let you know that we are 100% Fair Trade certified, including beans, capsules and single-serve coffee!)

-In honor of Earth Day this week, we decided to take a deeper look at Fair Trade coffee.
-We went straight to the source and chatted with Abby Ayers, the Senior Business Development Manager of Retail Partnerships at Fair Trade USA, a nonprofit that certifies and promotes Fair Trade products like coffee, chocolate and sugar.
+To take a deeper look at Fair Trade coffee, we went straight to the source and chatted with Abby Ayers, the Senior Business Development Manager of Retail Partnerships at Fair Trade USA, a nonprofit that certifies and promotes Fair Trade products like coffee, chocolate and sugar.

 Keep reading to better understand why your coffee choice is so important.